Crafting a Cover Letter

 Your cover letter should consist of exactly three paragraphs:

-Several positions may be open so, in your cover letter, briefly state your position of interest and how you learned of it.
+There may be several positions open so in your cover letter, briefly state which position you are interested in and how you found out about it.

-If you can, drop a name (but only with permission).
+If you can, drop a name (be sure you have permission).
 Do some research and say something positive about the school.

 Let the person reading the letter know immediately why you are the best candidate for this position.
 You need that person to read past the first paragraph—and to look at your résumé.